Table of Contents

-It does not have to be a fossil fuel burning appliance that causes the carbon monoxide danger.
+It does not have to be a fossil fuel-burning appliance that causes the carbon monoxide danger.
 It can be from someone starting their car in a garage without opening the garage door.
 The person may get by with this for a while.
-However, eventually the carbon monoxide infiltrates the house and a build-up can occur.
-There was story reported on the news after a hurricane.
+However, eventually, the carbon monoxide infiltrates the house and a build-up can occur.
+There was a story reported on the news after a hurricane.
 A man set up a portable gas generator because the electricity was out because of the storm.
-He set the generator up next the house too close to a window.
+He set the generator up next to the house too close to a window.

 The wind blew all the exhaust gasses from the generator into the room where the window was open.
 The carbon monoxide killed his daughter.
 There are too many tragic stories to tell about the dangers of carbon monoxide.
 Take necessary precautions when dealing with any fossil fuel burning appliance and get a carbon monoxide detector.
 Play it safe so you don’t make the news.